Unit 2

 Government as a platform, orchestration, and public value creation: The Italian case (2019), Antonio Cordella & Andrea Paletti

-Government as a Platform: The Value Proposition (2017), by New Zealand's Lab + Experiment
+Government as a Platform: The Value Proposition (2017), New Zealand's Lab + Experiment

 What we're working on in Government as a Platform (2017), Peter O’Sullivan